kay-ci/520-Project-Israel-Kayci/README.md

-# A4 Metro Map
+# Spacevis

 Express + React app

 Description: Inspect and manipulate data about meteorites.
-You will have access to a 3d globe representation of over 45k meteorite impact zones over the span of over 600 years.
+You will have access to a 3d globe representation of over 45k meteorite impact zones over the span of over 1100 years.

+861 AD - 2023 AD

 ## Structure